 - there are mineral rights reserved

-You should also check to see if you’ll need to complete this form if the transaction:
+Check if you’ll need to fill in this form if the transaction:

-- is the grant of a new lease, or in Scotland, exchange of missives of let
+- is the grant of a new lease or exchange of missives of let

 - relates to the grant of multiple leases

-You’ll need to complete an additional form for each lease.
-If the transaction involves more than 100 properties, you’ll also need to provide a schedule for the remaining properties.
-The schedule should include all the details requested on form SDLT4 and in SDLT4 guidance notes to help you complete the SDLT4 form.
+Fill in an extra form for each lease.
+If the transaction involves more than 100 properties, complete a schedule for the rest of the properties.
+The schedule must include all the details asked for on form SDLT4 and in SDLT4 guidance notes.

-How to avoid mistakes and delays when completing the paper return
+Avoid mistakes and delays when filling in the paper return

-When HMRC receives your SDLT return they’ll check to make sure the information you’ve provided is clear, correct and complete.
-If anything’s missing, wrong or unclear, they’ll write to you using form SDLT8 for the correct or missing information and will not issue an SDLT Certificate until you’ve provided it.
+When HMRC gets your SDLT return they’ll check to make sure the information you’ve given is clear, correct and complete.
+If anything’s missing, wrong or unclear, they’ll write to you using form SDLT8 for the correct or missing information and won’t send you a SDLT5 certificate until you’ve given it.

-A benefit to filing your SDLT return online is that the system won’t let you submit the return until it’s correct and complete.
-Meaning you avoid the risk of missed filing deadlines, penalties and late payment charges that can happen if you make a mistake on a paper return.
+Filling in your SDLT return online will ensure your return is correct and complete as you can’t submit it if it isn’t.
+You avoid the risk of missed filing deadlines, penalties and late payment charges that can happen if you make a mistake on a paper return.

 When and where to send the return

-To allow for possible postal delays, for which HMRC is not responsible, allow at least 3 working days for your return to reach HMRC.
+In case of postal delays, allow at least 3 working days for your return to reach HMRC.